 Regarding the subjects, it is not true that we do not have any Science and Math subjects.
 I actually enjoyed familiarizing different types of bacteria causing food-borne illnesses in our Food Safety and Sanitation class.
 We were also exposed to the scientific side of food in our Culinary Nutrition class.
 For the Math-related subjects, we may not have hardcore ones but we have Business Mathematics and Basic Accounting.
 Just like in any other courses, we also have general education subjects, such as Environmental Science, Basic Statistics, Economics, Philosophy and Logic, General Psychology, Philippine Constitution etc. Some of our major subjects have computations too.
 In our Front Office Operations, we have computation for room rates and estimation.
 For Kitchen Operations and Dining Operations, we have budgetting and costing.
 Aside from Science and Math-related subjects, we have more of the management and organizational classes.
 We also have to study the legal aspects of the Tourism and Hospitality industry.
 And lastly, we are also expected to learn to speak at least two foreign languages.
 Therefore, HRM is not really for the feeble-minded.

 As for the level of difficulty, HRM is not that difficult but it is absolutely not that easy too.
-Since I had a first hand experience of what HRM is like, I can say that the program is really challenging.
+Since I had a first hand experience of what HRM is like, I would rather say that the program is truly challenging.
 It takes a lot of burning passion, diligence, and resiliency in order to survive the program – one must be strong-willed.
 In HRM, it is not enough to be book-smart.
 The program focuses more on your skills which is why our subjects have different simulations and assessment which are usually subject to time pressure.